random123513452/fast-rule-mining/README.md

 The output rules with supp and confidence scores would be in "output/output_rules_str-i", i = 1, 2, 3, 4, 5, 6.

-The format of the rules are of following:
+The types of the rules are of following:

 1: p(x, y) <- q(x, y)